yatinappsmith/actions-cache/README.md

 ## Recipes

-These recipes are mere examples.
-For simplicity sake some steps (such as setup-node) are omitted.
+These recipes serve as examples.
+For simplicity sake some irrelevant steps (such as setup-node) are omitted.

 <details id="just-caching">
 <summary><a href="#just-caching">🔗</a> Just caching</summary>

-This caches `node_modules` folder, and only installs dependencies if the cache did not return an exact match.
+This caches `node_modules` folder.
+Using the [Skipping steps based on cache-hit](#skipping-steps-based-on-cache-hit) solution, this only installs dependencies if the cache did not return an exact match.

-If no exact match could be found, it uses a *restore-key* to restore an older cache since the tool we use (yarn) can reuse existing files.
+If no exact match could be found, it uses a *restore-key* to restore an older cache since the tool we use (yarn) can reuse existing files to save time.

 ```yaml
 name: Build app